Faygo

 Faygo Beverages, Inc., is a soft drink company headquartered in Detroit, Michigan.
 The beverages produced by the company, branded as Faygo or Faygo Pop, are distributed in the Midwestern, Mid-Atlantic, and Central Southern regions of the United States, as well as southern and western Canada.
-Faygo Beverages, Inc. is a wholly owned subsidiary of the National Beverage Corporation started in Detroit, Michigan in 1907 as Feigenson Brothers Bottling Works.
+Faygo Beverages, Inc. is a wholly owned subsidiary of the National Beverage Corporation which was founded in Detroit, Michigan in 1907 as Feigenson Brothers Bottling Works.

 History

 Faygo was founded in Detroit, Michigan, in November 1907, as Feigenson Brothers Bottle Works by Russian baker immigrants Ben and Perry Feigenson.
 The original flavors of Faygo (fruit punch, strawberry, and grape) were based on cake frosting recipes used by the Feigensons in Russia.
 Initially, the brothers used a horse-drawn wagon for deliveries and lived above the bottling plant.

 As the business grew over the next 10 years, the Feigensons were able to purchase houses, hire their first employee, and acquire a second wagon and horse for deliveries.
 More flavors were added to the lineup, including Sassafras Soda and Lithiated Lemon.
 The brothers' success also allowed them to build a new plant on Detroit's Beaubien Street.

 In 1921, as the company expanded, they decided the brand name "Feigenson Brothers" was too long and changed it to Faygo.
 The brothers bought their first delivery truck in 1922, and started home deliveries the following year.
 New flavors in the 1920s were a vanilla flavored soft drink, a seltzer water, "Ace Hi" (similar in flavor to Nehi), and Rock and Rye (named after a Prohibition Era drink).
 The company opened its currently operating bottling plant in 1935 on Gratiot Avenue in Detroit.
 The company briefly entered into beer production.

 The brothers ran the company until the mid-1940s, when they turned it over to their sons.
 In 1956, the company created a series of radio and television advertisements featuring a fictional cowboy called the Faygo Kid, who was portrayed in animation for television commercials for Faygo Old-Fashioned Root Beer.
-Jim Henson's Muppets, Inc. produced a small series of ads for Faygo strawberry soda starring the Muppet characters Wilkins and Wontkins (best known as the spokes-characters for the Washington, D.C.-based Wilkins Coffee).
-Three ads are known to exist.
+Jim Henson's Muppets, Inc. produced a small series of ads for Faygo strawberry soda starring the Muppet characters Wilkins and Wontkins, best known as the spokes-characters for the Washington, D.C.–based Wilkins Coffee.